microsoft/playwright/docs/src/api/params.md

 - `recordVideo` <[Object]>
   - `dir` <[path]> Path to the directory to put videos into.
   - `size` <[Object]> Optional dimensions of the recorded videos.
 If not specified the size will be equal to `viewport` scaled down to fit into 800x800.
-If `viewport` is not configured explicitly it defaults to 1280x720 and video size will be 800x450.
+If `viewport` is not configured explicitly the video size defaults to 800x450.
     Actual picture of each page will be scaled down if necessary to fit the specified size.
     - `width` <[int]> Video frame width.
     - `height` <[int]> Video frame height.